allenc125789/TurtleNAS/README.md

 -need function to upload folders

--fix problem when uploading hidden files ".extension"
+-fix problem when uploading hidden files ".extension" (i forget what the problem was exactly).
+Downloading also has a similar problem; downloading files without extensions will return with .html extensions

--fix problem when browsing folders with spaces in them.
+-fix problem when browsing folders with spaces in them. they wont upload to sub directories